 The study looked at various combinations of flood management strategies.
 A field of six was narrowed down to three alternatives that will now be the subject of a detailed Phase 2 study that will result in a final comprehensive flood risk management project.
-The Army Corps will hold three public information sessions over the next month to outline the Phase 1 study and gather input as the study process moves into its second phase.

 The Phase 1 study released today updated economic costs and benefits, engineering requirements and data for five different combinations of comprehensive flood risk management alternatives.
 The study also evaluated a federally required no action option.
 The field was narrowed to the following three options: